kaiquesimao/kaiquesimao/README.md

 I love programming, especially the Mobile Stack.

-I like and study a lot about technology and the universe.
+I like and study a lot about technology and astronomy.

 My passion is to discover how things work and relate.